Web Application

 What is a Web Application?

 Whereas a web page is designed primarily to display static content, a web application is built for interaction.
+For example, if you access your email inbox through your web browser rather than a standalone email program, you are using a web application.

 Related Terms